 However, the traditional phosphating process has the defects of high energy consumption and high pollution.
-In addition, nitrite in the phosphating bath has high carcinogenicity, and its storage and use requirements are high, which increases the burden of enterprises.
-Therefore, under the dual drive of environmental requirements and energy cost, the phosphorous-free film forming technology represented by the new zirconia conversion film technology has become the development consensus of green coating for automobiles.
+In addition, nitrite in the phosphating bath has high carcinogenicity, and its storage and use requirements are high, which increases the burden on enterprises.
+Therefore, under the dual drive of environmental requirements and energy cost, the phosphorus-free film-forming technology represented by the new zirconia conversion film technology has become the development consensus of green coating for automobiles.

 Principle of film formation of zirconia ceramics

 Zirconia ceramic film-forming technology is one-step film-forming, which means a surface treatment agent is used to treat the metal surface.
 The following diagram shows the film formation principle of a zirconia ceramic on the steel surface.
 The main materials are fluoro zirconic acid and zirconium salt.
 Zirconic acid and zirconium salt react directly with the metal substrate, and the zirconia ceramic film formed is attached to the surface of the metal substrate to play a role in corrosion protection.